-An Events Centre has been proposed for one of two downtown locations - the Howard Johnson Hotel site on the corner of Terminal Avenue and Comox Road and the City-owned waterfront lands on 1 Port Drive.
-The vision for this facility involves the construction of a multi-use facility where activities like ice sports, touring shows, concerts, cultural and community occasions, recreation programs and large meetings can take place.
+An Events Centre was proposed for one of two downtown locations - the Howard Johnson Hotel site on the corner of Terminal Avenue and Comox Road and the City-owned waterfront lands on 1 Port Drive.
+The vision for this facility involved the construction of a multi-use facility where activities like ice sports, touring shows, concerts, cultural and community occasions, recreation programs and large meetings could take place.

 In the spring of 2016, Council updated its 2012-2015 Strategic Plan.
 In the update, Council identified an events centre as being a priority project.
 Later that fall, BBB Architects were hired to study the feasibility of building and operating an event centre.
 Two studies were undertaken September through December with the Phase One study presented in October and the Phase Two study presented in December.
 To gauge public’s sentiment towards the idea building an events centre in Nanaimo, the City hosted three open houses events in November through December and also collected feedback through phone, online and mail-in surveys.

 The results of the feasibility study, feedback from the public engagement sessions and surveys were brought to Council on December 19, 2016.
 From there, Council chose to move to Phase 3 of the project and adopt the following four operating principles to guide design, financing, construction and operations of the proposed events centre:

 - ensure the interests of the citizens of Nanaimo are protected;

 - the events centre is a community meeting place catering to all and promoting community wellness;

 - funding for development and operations of the events centre come from a mix of public, private and other sources; and